 We have strong links and industry endorsements from Sky News/Sky Sports News, BBC Sport, Reach Plc, and we have an excellent range of industry speakers who will come in and give guest lectures.

 The School is based in the Redmonds Building, in the heart of the bustling Mount Pleasant Campus and Liverpool’s growing Knowledge Quarter.
 Redmonds is shared by the Faculty of Arts, Professional and Social Studies and Liverpool Business School, making for a rich blend of student learning experiences.
 The building is home to high quality lecture theatres and seminar rooms, social spaces, and a café.
 It is only a short walk from LJMU’s Aldham Robarts Library, which contains all the resources you will require for your studies, and is open 24 hours a day, seven days a week.

 - a minimum 2.2 honours degree in a relevant subject area (e.g. English Language, English Literature, Politics, History, Law, Sociology) is preferable, although degrees in non-relevant subjects will also be considered

 - non-standard applications from those without a degree will also be considered

-- All short-listed applicants will be invited to attend an informal interview (via Skype of telephone for international students)
+- All short-listed applicants will be invited to attend an informal interview (via Skype/telephone/Zoom if not possible in person and for international students)